 Do you know a backpacker eager to learn a language whilst on the road?
 One-to-one classes are great, but if you’re travelling then you can’t set up a base for spending time with a tutor.
 With an online resource like Rosetta Stone, you can use their online software and choose between 20 different languages to learn.
 It’s a great way to supplement learning whilst in a new country!

-Travel Accessories For Backpackers
+Travel Accessory Gifts For Backpackers

 Even with the increased use of e-tickets now, travellers always seem to have documents to print out and keep safe.